The Department of Pathology at Virginia Commonwealth University Health System (VCUHS)

 The Department of Pathology is a diverse clinical, research, and teaching department within the School of Medicine at VCUHS, located in Richmond, Virginia.
 We offer a full range of pathology services to physicians, researchers, and patients at VCUHS, a 780-bed tertiary-care urban teaching hospital dedicated to serving the patients and physicians of central Virginia.

-Our scientists are supported by numerous research grants, primarily from NIH, with extramural funding in excess of $2.8 million in 2015, a remarkable 50% increase since 2012.
+Our scientists are supported by numerous research grants, primarily from NIH, with extramural funding in excess of $1.1 million in 2017.
 We have funded research programs in molecular diagnostics, blood banking, infectious disease, growth factor signal transduction, hepatobiliary and breast cancer, and the pathobiology of metastasis.
 There is also a wide variety of clinical and applied research in all areas of pathology and laboratory medicine.

 Currently, 14 Residents and 7 Fellows are in our training programs.
 The education residents receive in our AP, CP, and Molecular Divisions is of the highest caliber, in part because of the dedication of our faculty to Pathology education, as evidenced by their leadership in GME at the local and national levels.
 Our program’s unique balance offers outstanding career preparation.
 Most of our trainees go on to complete academic fellowships at prestigious institutions throughout the country.